 There are three Government high schools in the Cayman Islands: two in Grand Cayman (Clifton Hunter High School in Frank Sound and John Gray High School on Academy Way in George Town), and one in Cayman Brac (the Layman E. Scott Snr.
 High School).
 A new Cayman Brac high school will be built over the next three years, and there is talk of building a Government high school in West Bay.
 It is very much needed as all West Bay high school students have to travel to John Gray High School in George Town to attend school.
 Clifton Hunter and John Gray serve Years 7–11 for students aged 11–16, while Layman Scott Snr. serves Years 7–12, for students aged 11–17.
 Currently, Clifton Hunter and John Gray students complete a mandatory Year 12 either at CIFEC or UCCI, or they complete Years 12 and 13 at a private school (usually Cayman Prep or St. Ignatius) where they take A Levels, although places are few and competition is fierce.

 Across all three Islands, government primary and secondary schools accept students based on catchment areas.
 See what catchment area your home falls under.

 Literacy in Government Schools

-They are looking for volunteers for their weekly one-to-one paired reading sessions.
+They are looking for volunteers for many roles that they have open, including their weekly one-to-one paired reading sessions.
 If you have 30 minutes per week and want to make a significant difference to a child’s life, then email: email@example.com for an application form.
 LIFE also has a book donation programme and fun literacy events in the community.